LaresLLC/SysmonConfigPusher/README.md

 <!--SCPTAG: Silent Config-->
 ```

-SysmonConfigParser will grab anything after the ":" symbol as the configuration tag, so in this case the configuration will be tagged as "Silent Config", so if the comment was:
+SysmonConfigParser will grab anything after the ":" symbol in the configuration tag, so in this case the configuration will be tagged as "Silent Config", so if the comment was:

 ```xml
 <!--SCPTAG: Servers-->